Nordgaren/Garys-Log/Writerside/topics/does-anyone-know-how-to-use-pointers-anymore.md

 item in the array, which is in `R15`, and the current item index in `RDI`.
 We then jump right back to where we are doing pointer math with `R14` and friends.
 You may ask, where is the issue?
 Well, I kinda skipped over the check we do after the index math, because, that is the issue.
-Remember, `TEST` is going to and it's operands together and set the `ZF` flag to one ONLY IF the number is ZERO, as, anding any other number with itself will result in, well, that number.
+Remember, `TEST` is going to and it's operands together and set the `ZF` flag to one ONLY IF the number is ZERO, as, bitwise anding any other number with itself will result in, well, that number.

 There are two instructions here, but in the end we take the value that is in `R14` and add `RAX * 0x8` to it, and then store that pointer value in `RCX`.
 Since the only operations we have done to `R14` are addition operations, one of which was adding